 In New York City, the Center is conducting studies in low-income neighborhoods in northern Manhattan and the South Bronx.
 Rates of asthma in these areas are among the highest in the country, and the incidence of low birth weight and other developmental problems is also elevated.
-Mothers are all healthy non-smokers at the time of enrollment in the study, and have been living in their neighborhood for at least one year.
+Mothers were all healthy non-smokers at the time of enrollment in the study, and had been living in their neighborhood for at least one year.
 We have also conducted studies near the World Trade Center site after the September 11th terrorist attacks.

 Below, a brief description of our New York City research studies.